Character Analysis of Old Major

 Old Major is the oldest pig on the farm.
 He is a prudent and influential pig of 12 years who inspires other animals of the farm for the rebellion.
 He is good at rhetorical skills to persuade other animals to make them ready for the future revolution.
 When he reveals his dream and revolutionary ideas for the freedom of all animals with his companions, all animal of the farm comply except a foolish donkey (Benjamin).

-Old Major’s speech and complaints against Mr. Jones symbolically highlight the faults of Tsarist rule in the Russian Empire and the working classes’ wish for more control.
+Old Major’s speech and complaints against Mr. Jones symbolically highlights the faults of Tsarist rule in the Russian Empire and the working classes’ wish for more control.
 Old Major sows the seeds of rebellion successfully in the minds of animals, finally directing them towards the process of upcoming revolt.

 Old Major as a Symbolic Figure

-In the Animal Farm’s allegory of the Russian Revolution, Old Major likely represents Karl Marx and his economic and political manifesto, such as the equal sharing of labor and resources.
+In the Animal Farm’s allegory of the Russian Revolution, Old Major likely represents Karl Marx and his economic and political Manifesto such as the equal sharing of labor and resources.

-People.
+Old Major also represents Vladimir Lenin, a Russian revolutionary leader who led the start of the Russian revolution and had dreamt of an ideal society for their people.
 Old Major has the same role in the revolution by animals as Lenin he began a visionary approach for the freedom of the working class of the Soviet Union.
 Same like Lenin, Old major proposed an ideal society where “This single farm of ours would support a dozen horses, twenty cows, hundreds of sheep−and all of them living in a comfort and a dignity that are now almost beyond our imagining.”

 He announced only one possible way to freedom: “Remove Man from the scene, and the root cause of hunger and overwork is abolished forever.”